bahsim/idgl-dev-system/README.md

 While the formality of the IDGL process provides structure, it is not intended to create manual "paperwork."
 This routine is explicitly designed to be alleviated by a suite of automation tools — from simple scripts to a dedicated development server—that handle the boilerplate, manage the data flows, and enforce the architectural consistency defined in the Patterns.

 The IDGL, as a pure methodology, is a good and necessary start.
 However, the logical continuation of its evolution is the **Agentic-Driven Generative Lifecycle (ADGL)**: an opinionated, automated framework that brings the IDGL's principles to life.
-For a concrete guide on implementing this next stage, see the **[ADGL Framework](./03-adgl-framework/)**.
+For a concrete guide on implementing this next stage, see the **[ADGL Framework](./03-ad-framework/)**.

 ## Core Roles

 - IDGL Practitioner: See [The IDGL Practitioner Profile](./06-idgl-practitioner-profile.md).

+## Why This Matters: The Bus to the Train of Progress

+The world of AI is changing at an incredible speed.
+The temptation to fall behind is real, just as is the paradox of "not having time" to learn the very tools that promise to save us time.
+It can feel like trying to catch a train of progress that is already moving into the distance.

+The IDGL is the bus to that train.

+It is a lightweight, pragmatic system designed to go *with* the AI flow, not against it.
+The effort spent to comprehend and internalize this methodology has an immediate ROI, boosting productivity enough to create the very time needed to master it.
+It is the right instrument for this moment of transition, providing the structure needed to make the AI transformation real and concrete today, while being designed to naturally evolve into the fully-fledged, automated ADGL framework of tomorrow.

+As sharing brings greater rewards than hoarding, this system is open for all.
+Welcome aboard.